georgezouq/awesome-ai-in-finance/README.md

 - [Mastering Python for Finance](https://github.com/jamesmawm/mastering-python-for-finance-second-edition) - Sources codes for: Mastering Python for Finance, Second Edition.
 - [Hands-on LLMs: Train and Deploy a Real-time Financial Advisor](https://github.com/iusztinpaul/hands-on-llms) - Train and deploy a real-time financial advisor chatbot with Falcon 7B and CometLLM.
 - [MLSys-NYU-2022](https://github.com/jacopotagliabue/MLSys-NYU-2022/tree/main) - Slides, scripts and materials for the Machine Learning in Finance course at NYU Tandon, 2022.
+- [Train and Deploy a Serverless API to predict crypto prices](https://github.com/Paulescu/hands-on-train-and-deploy-ml) - In this tutorial you won't build an ML system that will make you rich.
+But you will master the MLOps frameworks and tools you need to build ML systems that, together with tons of experimentation, can take you there.

 ## Strategies & Research